 Taking care of your bag

-Leather is a natural material and some irregularities in the grain, natural marks or variations are normal and typical of natural leather.
+Leather is a natural material, and some irregularities in the grain, natural marks, or variations are normal and typical of natural leather.
 It is to be expected that small imperfections could be visible on the surface of your leather bag.

 Remember, leather products should not be cleaned with water or solvents.
-There are various types and grades of leathers and some require a bit more maintenance than others.
-Household chemicals should never be used to clean leather and any liquids that contain alcohol should be avoided.
+There are various types and grades of leathers, and some require a bit more maintenance than others.
+Household chemicals should never be used to clean leather, and any liquids that contain alcohol should be avoided.

-Nourish your leather bag ever so often with neutral color cream (shoe cream or leather conditioner) to help maintain bag’s natural oils.
+Nourish your leather bag ever so often with neutral color cream (shoe cream or leather conditioner) to help maintain the bag's natural oils.
 Leather conditioners contain fats and oils that help lubricate leather.
 Look for a product that will penetrate the leather, but beware of any that include petroleum or mineral oils.
 Such products may damage your leather bag over a period of time.
-Always make sure to read instructions stated of the product’s label.
+Always make sure to read the instructions stated on the product's label.
 Some neutral color leather conditioners should not be used on the lighter color leather.

 Before applying anything to your leather bag, be certain to test it out for effect and possible color distortion on an area that is not very visible.
 Once you are absolutely sure that the leather care product is acceptable to use, apply it to your bag.
 With a slightly dampened cloth, remove the cleaning product from the areas with stitches.

-Moister, rain and other liquid hazards will damage your bag’s leather.
+Moister, rain and other liquid hazards will damage your bag's leather.
 Consider applying moister barrier products beforehand.
 Allow sufficient time to penetrate and to dry before using your bag.
-If leather does get wet, you should take immediate action.
+If the leather does get wet, you should take immediate action.
 It is very important to treat wet leather before it has a chance to dry.
 Wipe your bag with a soft cloth, then condition while the pores are still fully responsive.
 Remember that leather should always be dried away from any heat.
 Pack the inside of your bag with soft tissue paper to absorb any further wetness and leave it to dry naturally in the ventilated area.